DuongThienChi/IA03/frontend/README.md

 ## API proxying

 - Frontend requests default to the relative `/api` path.
-Configure your reverse proxy (Nginx, Traefik, etc.) to forward `/api/*` to the backend (HTTP is fine even when the site itself is HTTPS).
+Configure your reverse proxy (Nginx, Traefik, Render rewrite rules, etc.) to forward `/api/*` to the backend.
+This keeps HTTPS frontends from calling insecure backends directly and prevents mixed content errors.
+- The API base can be overridden with `VITE_API_URL`, but make sure it uses `https://` in production builds.
-- During local development you can override the proxy target with `VITE_DEV_API_TARGET` before running `npm run dev`.
+- During local development you can override the proxy target with `VITE_DEV_API_TARGET` (see `.env.example`) before running `npm run dev`.

 ## React Compiler